-There is also business sense in similar industries clustering together.
-It gives shoppers confidence that if one shop lacks what they want, then there’s bound to be one near by that does.
+There is also a business sense in similar industries clustering together.
+It gives shoppers confidence that if one shop lacks what they want, then there’s bound to be one nearby that does.

 And so, a tiny village, the most northern settlement in Greater London is now dominated by garden centres.
 In fact it is Garden Centre Land.